 With a large near-real time flow of anonymised data covering the jobs and pension savings of over 9.9 million workers, and around 870,000 UK employers (as at May 2021), we’re able to gain a unique view of changes in the level and frequency of earnings across around a third of the country’s working population.
 In particular, with average member earnings of around £19,200 per year, our research is able to shine a spotlight on the experiences of low and moderate income savers.

-Since we published our third annual report, Retirement saving in the UK 2020, sharing the pension saving experience of Nest’s members, we’ve continued to delve into the data to explore whether any specific sub-groups have had a different experience or started to change their pension saving behaviour.
+We continue to delve into the data to explore whether any specific sub-groups have had a different experience or started to change their pension saving behaviour.
 To do this, we’ve been working with Professor John Gathergood and Postdoctoral Research Fellow Jesal D. Sheth of the University of Nottingham, and Professor Neil Stewart and Research Fellow Chris Firth of Warwick Business School.
 This collaboration was made possible by a grant from the Economic and Social Research Council (ESRC) as part of UK Research & Innovation‘s rapid response to Covid-19 (grant number ES/V004867/1), and also by the ongoing support of BlackRock, JP Morgan Chase, and the Money and Pensions Service, which created a post-doctoral position as part of our wider programme of research into emergency savings and debt.

 Our initial observations are shared in the blog series: The impact of Covid-19 on low and moderate income savers.